toleda/audio_ALCInjection/README.txt

 audio_ALCInjection
 ============
-OS X Realtek ALC885 through ALC1150 Onboard Audio
+OS X/Desktop/Realtek ALC 885, 887, 888, 889, 892, 898 and ALC1150 and NUC/BRIX/Realtek ALC 269 and 283 Onboard Audio

+v3: 11/27/2015 - ssdt_hdef supports with IOReg/HDEF, without IOReg/HDEF, x99/ALZA and
+    100 Series/HDAS for all Intel Desktop motherboards.

-This guide enables OS X Realtek ALC onboard audio on Intel based motherboards with OS X. The Realtek AppleHDA.kext only works with the codec the kext was edited for and replaces the native AppleHDA.kext.
+This guide enables OS X Realtek ALC onboard audio on Intel based motherboards with OS X. The Realtek AppleHDA.kext only works with the codec the kext was edited for and works with or replaces the native AppleHDA.kext.

 Realtek ALC AppleHDA HDEF/Audio ID Injection Guides:
 [Guide] Add HDEF-Clover.pdf